ni1o1/transbigdata/docs/source/Example-pNEUMA/Example-pNEUMA.rst

     filepath = "data/pNEUMA_network.graphml"
     ox.save_graphml(G, filepath)

-If you cannot using OSMNX, you can run the code below
+If you are not using OSMNX, you can run the code below to read the road data

 ::